daniel-eder/openproject-jira-importer/README.md

 3. Ensure users are properly mapped
 4. Check the console output for detailed error messages

+## Need Professional Help?

+Don't want to handle the migration yourself?
+We offer a complete done-for-you service that includes:

+- Managed OpenProject hosting
+- Complete Jira migration
+- 24/7 technical support
+- Secure and reliable infrastructure

+Visit [portfolio.elitecoders.co/openproject](https://portfolio.elitecoders.co/openproject) to learn more about our managed OpenProject migration service.

 ## About

 This project was built by [EliteCoders](https://www.elitecoders.co), a software development company specializing in custom software solutions.
 If you need help with: